isomerpages/nlb-biblioasia/index.md

       description: In this extract from the book <i>From Keroncong to Xinyao</i>, the author looks at why the record industry in Singapore took off in the 1960s.
-      button: "RECORDING MUSIC "
+      button: RECORDING MUSIC
       url: https://biblioasia.nlb.gov.sg/vol-19/issue-2/jul-sep-2023/singapore-record-industry-1960s
       image: /images/Vol 19 Issue 2/SG Record Industry/image2.png
       alt: Image alt text
   - infopic:
       title: "Golden Mile Complex: Five Decades of an Architectural Icon"
       subtitle: Architecture
-      description: "The collective sale and conservation of Golden Mile Complex will restore a visionary building designed for a “new look Singapore” 50 years ago. "
+      description: The collective sale and conservation of Golden Mile Complex will restore a visionary building designed for a “new look Singapore” 50 years ago.
       button: A FAMOUS LANDMARK
       url: /vol-19/issue-2/jul-sep-2023/golden-mile-complex/
       image: /images/Vol 19 Issue 2/Golden Mile Complex/golden_mile_complex_3.png